Aufuray/ross-sea-project/README.md

 This was the capstone project of my Computational Science class (Spring 2016).
 The goal of the project was to work with satelite data from a portion of the earth - Ross Sea.
-My group used some Mathematical methods in Computational Science to extract information from the satelite data, to understand and observe sea ice behavior on the Ross Sea.
+My group used some Mathematical methods in Computational Science to extract information from the satelite data, understand and observe sea ice behavior on the Ross Sea.

 We got an A for the project, btw :)